The day started with music and the beautiful colors of the Local Market.

 At a small Indigenous Village, we saw a Textile presentation and collection of Hulpil shirts and blouses.
 A Mayan woman weaving a blanket.

 The huipil is the most common traditional garment worn by indigenous women from central Mexico to Central America.
 Ceremonial huipils are the most elaborate and are reserved for weddings, burials, women of high rank, and even to dress the statues of saints.

 La Antigua founded in 1542 and is now a United Nations World Heritage Site.

-Cathedral of Santiago, the original church, constructed in 1543 was damaged in an earthquake and was rebuilt in the 17th century.
+The Cathedral of Santiago, the original church constructed in 1543, was damaged in an earthquake and was rebuilt in the 17th century.
 The church is located in front of the Plaza.

-The day began and ended with the wonderful music of Guatemalan culture.
+The day began and ended with the beautiful music of Guatemalan culture.